-Degree means how many links a vertex has and k stands for degree.
+Degree means how many links a vertex has and k is used to stand for degree.
 Scale free network is quite different from "Random Graph", which was initiated by P.Erdos and A.Renyi (1959).
 Random graph is constructed in the following way.
-Choose two vertices and link between them in probability p or do not link them in 1 - p.
+Choose two vertices and link them in probability p or, in other words, do not link them in 1-p.
 Complete this procedure for all pairs of vertices.
 If there are n vertices on the whole network, the degree distribution is Binomial,